doveway/lawfirmx/README.md

 Welcome To LawFirm X

-This is a laravel 8 project.
+This is a laravel 8 project (A client management system).

 To use the project please do the following:
 1. Download the zipped folder and extract its content(it should be in a folder named lawfirmx)